 2. O’o Farm

 While lunch at O’o farms isn’t your traditional sit-down restaurant experience, I felt very strongly about including a tour to this private culinary farm as one of the best lunch spots in Maui.
 I recently recommended the O’o farm lunch tour along with a few other places from this list to a good friend who was visiting Maui.
-When she returned, she said that this was her absolute favorite meal of the trip.
+When she returned, she said that lunch at O’0 farm was her absolute favorite meal of the trip.
 Located on an 8.5 acre diversified, sustainable farm in Kula, upcountry Maui, the farm has provided ingredients for Pacific’o restaurant in Lahaina for the past 10 years.

 The tour begins at 10:30AM with a stroll through the olive trees and coffee fields.
 Your guide will continue on to the garden where you will learn about the crops, harvest fresh salad ingredients for lunch, and culminate with a look at the coffee roastery.
 All the while, the chef prepares a multi-course meal that you will enjoy family-style after the tour.
 The food was so fresh and incredibly delicious, but my favorite part was the opportunity to sit down for lunch with a group of strangers and make unexpected friends with the people sitting next and across from you.